ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 | --- | --- | --- |
 | 15:0 | LEN | Length (in bytes) of each buffer entry.
 Valid range 2 - 64.
 Must be a multiple of 2 (16 bit word size) |

+If the IMU_BURST bit of the BUF_CONFIG register is set, the IMU burst word length will be determined by the contents of this register.

 ## BUF_MAX_CNT

 | Name | Bits | Description |